UniMath/agda-unimath/FILE-CONVENTIONS.md

 and immediately after this, the module declaration and any option pragmas should be declared.

-### Imports
+### Imports block

 After the module declaration, include an Agda code block of all module imports starting with `<details><summary>Imports</summary>` and ending with `</details>`.
-This Agda block should only contain module imports, and do not import further modules later in the file.
+This Agda block should only contain module imports.
+Do not import further modules later in the file.
 On the documentation pages, this Agda imports block will be hidden by default, but it can be revealed by clicking on the _Imports_ link.

 ### Sections and headings